-- In columns a and b enter the date of departure for the journey. - > In columns c and h (Origin, Destination) enter the complete and accurate name of the village/town.
+- In columns a and b enter the date of departure for the journey. - In columns c and h (Origin, Destination) enter the complete and accurate name of the village/town.
 If the motor vehicle provided service in road construction or agriculture, enter the name of the village/town where the location of activity belongs in administration.
-If the journey involves the transit of a foreign country and/or the carriage of the vehicle, for part of the journey, by another mode of transport (for example the use of a ferry or a train) please read the Special Rules for Transit and for Combined Transport that are given in the preceding paragraphs. - > In column d enter the weight (in tonnes) of the cargo loaded on the motor vehicle, with the accuracy of one decimal (for example, 10.0 tonnes or 6.3 tonnes).
+If the journey involves the transit of a foreign country and/or the carriage of the vehicle, for part of the journey, by another mode of transport (for example the use of a ferry or a train) please read the Special Rules for Transit and for Combined Transport that are given in the preceding paragraphs. - In column d enter the weight (in tonnes) of the cargo loaded on the motor vehicle, with the accuracy of one decimal (for example, 10.0 tonnes or 6.3 tonnes).
 If an accurate weight is not available, please make your best estimate.
-For empty (unladen) journeys enter 0 in this field. - > In column e enter the description of the cargo loaded on the motor vehicle.
+For empty (unladen) journeys enter 0 in this field. - In column e enter the description of the cargo loaded on the motor vehicle.
 This description must be identical to the one shown in the bill of lading and/or trip logbook.
-For several types of cargo loaded on the motor vehicle enter the description of the one of largest weight. - > Enter column f for the transport of dangerous goods.
-Enter here the appropriate code using the definitions below (Each category is either a class or a division of a class of the ADR - European treaty on the international transport of dangerous goods).
+For several types of cargo loaded on the motor vehicle enter the description of the one of largest weight. - Enter column f for the transport of dangerous goods.
+Enter here the appropriate code using the definitions below (Each category is either a class or a division of a class of the ADR European treaty on the international transport of dangerous goods).
 For non-dangerous goods carried enter "-".

-Flammable solids Substances liable to spontaneous combustion Substances which, in contact with water, emit flammable gases 10 20 30 41 42 43 51 52 61 62 70 80 Miscellaneous dangerous substances 90 In colu mn g enter the type of cargo using the definitions below: A A A A A A Liquid bulk goods Solid bulk Large freight containers Other freight containers Palletised goods Pre-slung goods Mobile, self-propelled units and live animals Other mobile units Other cargo types 0 1 2 3 4 5 6 7 9
+0 Explosives 10

+0 Gases, compressed, liquefied or dissolved under pressure 20

+0 Flammable liquids 30

+0 Flammable solids 41

+0 Substances liable to spontaneous combustion 42

+0 Substances which, in contact with water, emit flammable gases 43

+0 Oxidising substances 51

+0 Organic peroxides 52

+0 Toxic substances 61

+0 Substances liable to cause infections 62

+0 Radioactive material 70

+0 Corrosives 80

+0 Miscellaneous dangerous substances 90

+• In column g enter the type of cargo using the definitions below:

+0 Liquid bulk goods 0

+0 Solid bulk 1

+0 Large freight containers 2

+0 Other freight containers 3

+0 Palletised goods 4

+0 Pre-slung goods 5

+0 Mobile, self-propelled units and live animals 6

+0 Other mobile units 7

+0 Other cargo types 9